 - Turn your crockpot on low to let it heat up.

-- Once milk reaches 185 degrees (bubbling, not boiling) remove from burner and place the pan in a sink half full of cold water.
-The water should only go up the sides about half way.
+- Once the milk reaches 185 degrees F (bubbling, not boiling) remove it from the burner and place the pan in a sink half full of cold water.
+The water should only go up the sides about halfway.
 Just make sure no water gets into the pan.

-- Let the milk cool down, stirring occasionally.
-Once milk has reached between 90 and 100 degrees, remove pan from water.
+- Let the milk cool down, stirring it occasionally.
+Once the milk reaches 90 and 100 degrees F, remove the pan from the water.

-- Put the lid on, turn off, and unplug the crock pot.
-Wrap a heavy towel around it.
-Let sit for 6-10 hours.
+- Place the lid on, turn it off, and unplug the crock pot.
+Wrap a heavy large towel around it, and let sit at room temperature for 6-10 hours.
+9 is typically where I average.

-- After the yogurt has finished culturing, place the crock in fridge to cool yogurt.
+- After the yogurt has finished culturing and going from milk to regular yogurt, place the crockpot in the fridge to cool the yogurt mixture.
 This will help the yogurt to set better.

-- Once cooled and set, scoop into smaller jars to store in the fridge.
+- Once fully cooled and set, scoop into individual containers (mason glass jar) to store in the fridge.
 Should keep for 7-10 days.

 XO